sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 You can substitute solutions from {func}`~.solve` into an expression.

 A common use case is finding the critical points and values for a function $f$.
-At the critical points, the derivative equals zero (or is undefined).
+At the critical points, the {func}`~.Derivative` equals zero (or is undefined).
 You can then obtain the function values at those critical points by substituting the critical points back into the function using {meth}`~sympy.core.basic.Basic.subs`.
+You can also tell if the critical point is a maxima or minima by substituting the values into the expression for the second derivative: a negative value indicates a maximum, and a positive value indicates a minimum.

 ```py
 >>> from sympy.abc import x